Gawler Rail Electrification - Stage 2

 - $152.5 million Stage 1 comprising Adelaide to Salisbury section of the line; and

-- $462.5 million Stage 2 comprising the remaining track from Salisbury to Gawler.
+- $462.5 million Stage 2 comprising the remaining track from Salisbury to Gawler and the purchase of 15 additional three-car train sets.

 Stage 1 is fully funded by the State Government.
 The tender process for Stage 1 commenced in May 2017 with Registrations of Interest (ROIs) called.
 Expressions of Interest (EOIs) subsequently opened on 10 July and closed on 1 August 2017.
 In January 2018, the State Government announced that Lendlease had been awarded Stage 1.
 Major construction for Stage 1 is expected to begin in the third quarter of 2018.

-Infrastructure Australia lists the Gawler rail electrification as a High Priority Initiative.
+Infrastructure Australia lists the upgrade of Gawler rail line as a High Priority Initiative in its Infrastructure Priority List.